Okery/PyTorch-Simple-MaskRCNN/README.md

 # PyTorch-Simple-MaskRCNN

-A PyTorch implementation of simple Mask R-CNN.
+A PyTorch implementation of Mask R-CNN with PANet.

-This repository is a toy example of Mask R-CNN with two features:
+This repository owns two features:
 - It is pure python code and can be run immediately using PyTorch 1.4 without build
-- Simplified construction and easy to understand how the model works
+- Simplified structure and easy to understand how the model works

-The code is based largely on [TorchVision](https://github.com/pytorch/vision), but simplified a lot and faster (1.5x).
+The code is based largely on [TorchVision](https://github.com/pytorch/vision).

 ## Requirements

-- Windows with Python ≥ 3.6
+- Python ≥ 3.6

 - [PyTorch](https://pytorch.org/) ≥ 1.4.0